So, you want to learn more about the types of banks in Nigeria right? I’ve got you covered.

 They encourage businesses which have long gestation periods particularly in the areas of agriculture, commerce and industry.

-They do not accept deposits from private individuals and they source their funds from international financial institutions such as the
+They do not accept deposits from private individuals and they source their funds from international financial institutions such as the International Monetary Fund IMF, the World Bank, African Development Bank or from the government in form of grant.

 Also Read: Bank of industry loan in Nigeria